 We can tell you TONS about transportation that will get you there more smoothly and save you LOTS of money!
-Traveling without knowing our tips for “almost free” flights, discounts for local travel, and helpful websites/apps can be daunting.
+We and our readers have saved $1000’s on plane tickets and local travel, and we want to pass along our know-how.
 We sort through it all and recommend our tried and true favorite ways to get to your departure city and save effort and money doing it.
-We will continue to update these things in our weekly posts, which are sent to our email subscribers, and we will post related links at the end of this article as we have them.
+We will continue to update these things in our social media posts and free e-mail newsletters.
 Get started with the information in these excerpts from our Guidebook.

 How to Get from Here to There?